Green-Software-Foundation/handbook/docs/decision-making.md

 ```

-As part of their responsibilities defined in [Roles & Responsibilities](#heading=h.u6wogeqyf3y7), WG chairs and officers need to ensure efficient and effective decision-making.
+As part of their responsibilities defined in [Roles & Responsibilities](roles-and-responsibilities.md)), Working Group chairs and officers need to ensure efficient and effective decision-making.

 * The decision-making process in WGs is intended to be as inclusive as possible.
 * WGs shall attempt to use consensus to make decisions.
 * If consensus cannot be reached, voting mechanisms MAY be used.
 * Formal notice SHALL be given for decision making, e.g.:
   * Inclusion of a document on the agenda, proposing a specific decision to be taken (e.g. Pull Request).
   * Inclusion of an item directly in the agenda (e.g. proposed next meeting date).
   * Items proposed for Approval via the group mailing list (e.g. agreement a document revision).
   * Inclusion of a document for decision in an electronic Review, Comment and Approval event
   * Inclusion of a document for decision in an e-vote (Supermajority) vote.

 The above list is not exhaustive.

 * There SHALL be no distinction in the decision-making merit of real-time or non-real-time meetings.
   * In real-time meetings, consensus can be determined by receiving no sustained objections to a proposal.
   * In non-real-time meetings, consensus SHOULD be developed using Review, Comment and Agreement periods, e.g. using Review and Approval
 * Proposals SHALL be available for a given period.

 ## Seeking Consensus

 * Groups shall endeavour to reach a consensus on all decisions.
 * Informal methods of reaching consensus are encouraged (e.g. a show of hands).